-HealthSelectSM Out-of-State is a network-based point-of-service plan and is administered by Blue Cross and Blue Shield of Texas.
-HealthSelect Out-of-State is only available to non-Medicare eligible retirees and employees who live or work out-of-state.
+HealthSelectSM Out-of-State is a network-based preferred provider plan by Blue Cross and Blue Shield of Texas (BCBSTX).
+HealthSelect Out-of-State is available to non-Medicare eligible retirees and employees who live or work outside of Texas.
 HealthSelect Out-of-State includes a comprehensive prescription drug plan called the HealthSelect Prescription Drug Program, which is administered by OptumRx.
 You will receive two ID cards: one for medical and one for prescription drug benefits.

 When you become eligible for Medicare and enroll in Medicare Parts A and B, you will be automatically enrolled in HealthSelect Medicare Advantage, administered by Humana.
-You can choose to stay in HealthSelect of Texas, but your coverage will change to HealthSelect of Texas out-of-area coverage, also referred to as HealthSelect Secondary, regardless of where you live.
+You can choose to stay in HealthSelect of Texas.
+Your coverage will change to HealthSelect Secondary, regardless of where you live.
 Your prescription drug coverage will be through HealthSelect Medicare Rx, which is administered by UnitedHealthcare.

 Enrollment in this plan also includes $2,500 of Basic Term Life Insurance.